colin-walker/blog-In/README.md

 - .i100 (align center, width 100%)
 - .noradius (all images have a border radius by default, applying this removes it for that image)

-The .clickable class is a special case and is applied to a link where that link contains a thumbnail of a larger image.
+The .clickable and .clickabledark classes are a special case and are applied to a link where that link contains a thumbnail of a larger image.
 This adds an overlay to indicate that the image can be expanded.
 The format is a markdown link containing a markdown image and is as follows:

 `[![image alt text](thumbnail link){.optional_image_class}](image link){.clickable}`

+Use .clickabledark if the image is light and the overlay will not be easily visible.

 and looks like this: